eXolnet/laravel-emails-confirmation/README.md

 Route::get('confirm/{email}/{token}', 'Auth\ConfirmController@confirm')->name('email.confirm');
 ```

-If you want to define explicitly the auth routes instead of using `Route::auth()`, use this:
+If you want to define explicitly the auth routes instead of using the `Route::auth()` macro, use this:

 ```php
 // Authentication Routes...